-Adidas are one of the best names when it comes to excellently priced martial arts equipment.
-Whether you’re buying a pair of Adidas trainers or a tracksuit, you can expect the absolute best in quality.
+Sanabul are one of the best names when it comes to excellently priced martial arts equipment.
+Whether you’re buying any equipment from Sanabul, you can expect the absolute best in quality.
 And their gi’s are no different.

 This heavy-duty, double weave gi is manufactured with both comfort and durability in mind.
 You can use the gi in your everyday training without it breaking down or tearing apart.